Sherap-dev/Expense-Tracker/README.md

 This project might not have a flashy frontend or be perfect, and there might be some small bugs.
 But it’s honest work, and I’m proud of it.

-Usage
+Usage:

 Clone the repository:

-git clone <your-repo-url>
+git clone {your-repo-url}

-cd <your-repo-folder>
+cd {your-repo-folder}

 Run the program:

 python main.py

 Replace main.py with the filename of your main script if different.

 Follow the CLI prompts to:

-Add new expenses
+  .Add new expenses

-View all expenses
+  .View all expenses

-View expenses by category or date
+  .View expenses by category or date

-Edit or delete expenses
+  .Edit or delete expenses

-Set budgets
+  .Set budgets

-Generate a summary report
+  .Generate a summary report

-Reset all data
+  .Reset all data

 Input Notes:
 Dates should be entered in YYYY-MM-DD format.

 Amounts should be numeric (e.g., 120.50).

 Follow the instructions in the terminal carefully — the program guides you step by step.

-Features
+Features:

 CLI-based, easy-to-use interface